10 great outdoor destinations – and their British twins

 4. Swedish loneliness in Northumberland

-The Swedish wilderness speaks of myths, magic and tradition, and Northumberland is not so different.
-Here you will find a huge and remote interior with inland lakes, old castles and the famous Hadrianwall.
+The Swedish wilderness speaks of myth, magic and lore, and Northumberland is no different.
+Here you will find a vast and remote interior with inland lakes, ancient castles and the famous Hadrian's Wall.

-alt = “The Kieler Forest in Northumberland is a great outdoor travel destination in Great Britain”> Youddesign // Shutterstock The Kieler Forest in Northumberland offers a touch of Swedish loneliness
+alt="Kielder Forest in Northumberland is a great outdoor destination in the UK">YoudDesign//ShutterstockKielder Forest in Northumberland offers a touch of Swedish solitude

-The extensive Northumberland National Park is considered England's last large wilderness with 1,049 km2 natural wonderland, which extends to the Cheviot Hills on the Scottish border.
-It is the most thinning populated national park in the country, which explains why it is also certified as an International Dark Sky Park, which makes it the perfect place for star observation.
+The sprawling Northumberland National Park is considered England's last great wilderness, with 1,049 km2 of natural wonderland stretching to the Cheviot Hills on the Scottish border.
+It is the least populated national park in the country, which explains why it is also certified as an International Dark Sky Park, making it the perfect spot for stargazing.

 Find holiday homes in Northumberland

-We will not pretend to compete with the California weather, but when it comes to surfing beaches, Devon is a great starting point.
+We won't pretend to compete with California weather, but when it comes to surfing beaches, Devon is a great place to start.

-drive into the village of Croyde on the north coast to take one or two breaks.
-All skill levels are provided - from small waves for beginners to fast hollow tubes.
-Woolacomb also offers a gentle surroundings for newcomers to surf.
+Head to the north coast village of Croyde for a break or two.
+All skill levels are catered for - from small waves for beginners to fast hollow tubes.
+Woolacombe also offers a gentle environment for those new to surfing.

-Other outdoor activities include cycling, kayaking, riding and hiking in the more remote areas of Dartmoor, where large granite massive ones offer calm and loneliness.
+Other outdoor activities include cycling, kayaking, horse riding and hiking in the more remote areas of Dartmoor, where large granite massifs offer peace and solitude.

 Find holiday homes in Devon

-rugged hills, mountain lakes and the lakes of the same name characterize this picturesque part in England.
-The Lake District is reminiscent of the Basque Country and is by far the most popular National Park in Great Britain.
+Rugged hilltops, mountain lakes and lakes of the same name characterize this picturesque part of England.
+Reminiscent of the Basque Country, the Lake District is by far Britain's most popular national park.

-opt for a Windermere Lake Cruise or explore the surrounding mountains, forests and wide on foot.
+Choose a Windermere Lake Cruise or explore the surrounding mountains, forests and open spaces on foot.

 The Lake District is also known for its literary history.
-The many writers who found inspiration include William Wordsworth, Samuel Taylor Coleridge, Arthur Ransome and Beatrix Potter, who bought a farmhouse from the 17th century on Hill Top with the proceeds from their first book.
+Among the many writers who found inspiration here are William Wordsworth, Samuel Taylor Coleridge, Arthur Ransome and Beatrix Potter, who used the proceeds from her first book, The Tale of Peter Rabbit, to buy a 17th-century farmhouse on Hill Top.

 Find holiday homes in the Lake District